 The great Australian pub counter meal has undergone a significant transformation since we left Australia in the late 1990s.
-Last week we chatted to Chef Paul Wilson, one of the culinary forces responsible for its recent renaissance in Melbourne.
+Last week we chatted to Chef Paul Wilson, one of the culinary forces responsible for the recent renaissance of the great Australian pub meal in Melbourne.

 Counter meals – while being something we Aussies inherited from our British ancestors – are nevertheless quintessentially Australian.
 We both grew up with pub counter meals.
 When our parents didn’t feel like cooking and didn’t want restaurant food, we’d head to the local pub for a counter meal.

 When Lara and I later did long outback trips in four-wheel-drives while writing guidebooks, we survived on evening counter meals at country pubs.
 Our most vivid memories, however, are of steaks too tough to chew through, dry overcooked roasts cloaked in cloying gravy, and watery vegetables that had clearly been living in a freezer rather than the earth for a few months.